About the course

 Our course will provide you with the foundations for a rewarding career in banking and finance, equipping you with the skills to lead at a global level.

 Many of our graduates enjoy roles in a host of occupations, including financial analysis, management, public administration and accountancy.
 Many even now run their own successful businesses.
-In 2014, 87% of all of our Masters leavers were in work or further study within six months of graduating.

 We work with the University’s Employability and Careers Centre to help you enhance your CV by taking part in employability opportunities, such as work experience, internships, placements, and voluntary opportunities.